auth0/auth0-java-mvc-common/README.md

     .build();
 ```

-The `JwkProvider` returned from the `JwkProviderBuilder` it's cached and rate limited by default.
-Check it's [repository](https://github.com/auth0/jwks-rsa-java) to learn how to customize these options.
+The `JwkProvider` returned from the `JwkProviderBuilder` is cached and rate limited by default.
+Please see the [jwks-rsa-java repository](https://github.com/auth0/jwks-rsa-java) to learn how to customize these options.

 #### Choosing a different Response Type